GDP in Argentina

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In May, the Universidad Torcuato di Tella (UTDT) consumer confidence index dipped from 46.2 in April to 45.8.
+In July, the Universidad Torcuato di Tella (UTDT) consumer confidence index rose from June’s 42.0 to 42.5.